Promootheus/YoloCropper/README.md

 ACQUIRING THE MODELS

-For the main body detection you will need to donwnload the main models from here https://github.com/ultralytics/ultralytics
+For the main body detection you will need to download the main models from here https://github.com/ultralytics/ultralytics

 Pick one or all of the following models